-The Labour Party advocated a complete halt to native timber milling on the West Coast in the 1999 election campaign.
-Deputy leader Michael Cullen met with a rowdy reception when he tried to explain the policy at a meeting in Greymouth.
+The Labour Party advocated a complete halt to native timber milling on the West Coast during the 1999 election campaign.
+Deputy leader Michael Cullen received a rowdy reception when he attempted to explain the policy at a meeting in Greymouth.
 Labour won the election and milling was halted.
 Substantial cash compensation was paid to the region, which led to the setting up of Development West Coast.

 Using this item